-We already know that people of the late Neolithic were grinding flour and baking bread at Ryton on Dunsmore when the stones of Stonehenge were being erected, because a similar style arrowhead to those found at Durrington Walls was discovered on the site.
+We already know that people of the late Neolithic were grinding flour and baking bread at Ryton on Dunsmore when the stones of Stonehenge were being erected, because a same-style flint arrowhead to those found at Durrington Walls was discovered on the site.

-Whilst not suggesting that the less pronounced valleys to the west of Allesley village were sculpted by glaciers - although possible - these ridges apparently, were equally appealing to early folk.
+Whilst not suggesting that the less pronounced valleys to the west of Allesley village were sculpted by glaciers - although possible - these ridges were equally appealing to early folks, as was the chase.

-A chance meeting with a rambler told me that archaeologists have recently excavated this foreground in advance of development for dwellings.
-I have no idea what archaeologists have or have not found.
+A chance meeting with a rambler told me that archaeologists have recently excavated this foreground in advance of a housing estate.
+Since then, archaeologists have been back to strip what looks like most of it!
+I have no idea what archaeologists have or have not found, other than a few Roman artefacts.
 So work for another day!
-What I do know is that the northernmost moon will be seen to set in 2024 just to the right of the most distant pylon and where the ridge just begins to fall off in height.
+What I do know is that the northernmost moon will be seen to set in late 2024 just to the right of the most distant pylon and where the ridge begins to fall off in height.

 The busy A45 is just beyond the tree-line.
-Some lorries parked in a layby can be see through the trees.
+Some lorries parked in a layby can be seen through the trees.

-Note the pylon on the left, it's off axis of the moonset, but that is where the next picture was taken from.
+Note the pylon on the left, it is not on the moonset line, but that is where the next picture was taken from.

-The previous picture failed to make it clear that it was taken from the top of another ridge.
+The previous picture failed to make it clear that it was taken from the top of another ridge that also would appeal to early folks.
 The above picture should put things right.
-X marks the spot where the previous picture was taken from, and where archaeologists are believed to have been digging.
+X marks the spot where the previous picture was taken from, and where archaeologists have been digging.

-The green coloured line marks the path of the Pickford brook as it makes its way through the field to join the River Sherbourne.
+The green coloured line marks the path of the Pickford brook as it makes its way to join the River Sherbourne.

-Although it's doubtful if I shall ever see him again, grateful thanks are extended to the lorry driver who allowed me to climb into his cab to get this picture.
+Although it's doubtful if I shall ever see the lorry driver again, grateful thanks are extended to him for allowing me to climb into his cab to get this picture.

-Making our way back to Eastern green and the exit, we enter the next field and take a picture of the ridge on the horizon that is Eastern Green.
+Having entered the fields from Eastern Green as directed in the CADAS booklet, we make our way back to the entrance, and take a photograph of the level ridge that is Eastern Green.
 The trees mark the line of another branch of the Pickford Brook.

-We start by parking alongside the sharp bend in Fivefield Road, which is found at point six of walk 4 of the CADAS booklet.
+We start by parking alongside the sharp bend in Fivefield Road, which is found at point six, walk 4, of the CADAS booklet.

 Enter the field via the gate and climb the hill almost up to Bensons Wood.